mikekoscinski/cycling-game/README.md

 Single-player, side-scrolling game for adventure, cycling, and pokémon enthusiasts alike.
 Players take the role of a biker, who must avoid oncoming prehistoric pokémon to complete the longest bike ride possible.

-You can play the game at: https://www.pokecycle.com/.
-This game utilizes Firebase hosting.
-Domain name services were provided by NameCheap.
+This game is hosted with Firebase.
+Domain name services are provided by Namecheap.
+You can play the game at: https://www.pokecycle.com/

 (This game is not endorsed by or affiliated with Nintendo or The Pokémon Company.)